bonz027/learn_command_line_excercises/Chapter_8/Readme.md

 *pushd*

-this command (from what I understand) saves the current working directory in memory so it can be returned to at any time.
+this command sets the directory as the directory to return to when executing the *pod* command.

 *popd*